-This course presents students with various techniques for applying the scientific method to behavioral research.
-It also emphasizes effective communication through scientific writing.
-Students learn about observational, correlational and experimental research designs.
-They have the opportunity to apply these designs in the laboratory while investigating relevant psychological phenomena.
-Appropriate statistical procedures and computer software are used to analyze the data from these labs.
-For this reason it is required that the student take a course in Statistics (STAT-113) prior to PSYC-205.
-The course counts toward the minor in Statistics, the Public Health Minor, and the Neuroscience Major (behavioral track).
-It is intended for NRSCI and Psychology Majors/Minors or those intending to major/minor in NRSCI or Psychology.
-Fulfills the NS-L distribution.
-Prerequisites: PSYC-101WL or PSYC-101NL, an additional Psychology course at any level and STAT-113; or permission of the instructor.
-You MUST also register for a section of PSYC-205L in the same semester.
+This course presents students with conceptual approaches and practical techniques for applying the scientific method to behavioral research.
+Students learn about observational, correlational and experimental research designs and have the opportunity to apply these designs in the laboratory while investigating relevant psychological phenomena.
+Appropriate statistical procedures and computer software are used to analyze the data from these labs; therefore, students must take a course in statistics prior to 205.
+This course also covers research ethics and emphasizes effective communication through scientific writing and oral communication.
+Counts toward the minor in statistics and the neuroscience major (behavioral track).
+Prerequisites: PSYC 101WL or 101NL, an additional Psychology course at any level and STAT 113; or permission of the instructor.